meyerkn00/super-broccoli/ReadMe.md

 # NOTE: The code currently will not run due to intentionally missing files.
-For client confidentiality, the .csv data file as well as the proprietary font have not been added to this github.
+For client confidentiality, the data file as well as a proprietary font have not been added to this github.
 If you would like to run this code, please reach out to me at karl+gh@themeyers.org and I will provide anonymized data.

 ## Guitar Chart Graph Example
 This is sample code for a graph created custom for a client.